T

 landmark

-A powerful tribute to the 16 million Americans who served in World War II, with 56 pillars representing states and territories, and two 43-foot arches symbolizing the Atlantic and Pacific theaters.
+A powerful tribute to the American veterans of World War II, featuring 56 pillars representing states and territories, and two 43-foot arches symbolizing the Atlantic and Pacific.

 A short walk from the Lincoln Memorial.